 Remote work allows individuals to better manage their professional and personal lives.
 Better work-life balance is a factor for 91% of remote workers in their decision to work remotely.

-David Heinemeier Hansson, Co-Founder and CTO of Basecamp, says:
+David Heinemeier Hansson Co-Founder and CTO of Basecamp

 Employees who work from anywhere can set reasonable expectations with their managers and coworkers about communication, so they aren't subject to "around the clock" availability.
-Remote team managers and employees can make "How To Work with Me" manuals that outline their metrics for success, communication styles, and logistics for communication and meetings.
+Remote team managers and employees can create guidelines that outline their metrics for success, communication styles, and logistics for communication and meetings.

 These user guides ensure that work and communication expectations are clear and remote workers can effectively plan their workdays.
 They'll find even more satisfaction and happiness in their job when they can balance work and life.